AMS SolutionsPosted January 5, 2026

 Any mistake or delay in the prior authorization process can have serious consequences.
 For the practice, it means delayed or denied payments, which can disrupt your entire financial forecast.
 For the patient, it can mean a stressful and potentially dangerous delay in starting life-saving treatment.
 Effectively managing these high-stakes approvals is a critical function that requires precision, persistence, and expertise to ensure patients get the care they need without delay.

-Addressing Patient Financial Responsibility
+Communicating Patient Financial Responsibility Clearly

 As treatment costs rise, patients are shouldering a larger portion of the financial burden.
 This can lead to what is often called “financial toxicity,” where the cost of care causes significant financial hardship for patients and their families.
 For your practice, this means that collecting the patient’s portion of the bill is becoming both more important and more difficult.